 Palomar Mountain, CA 92060

 Acres and acres (more than 2,000) to roam and sled and cross country ski.
 Check the website for specific spots to head for.
 A Forest Service Adventure Pass is required.
-Passes are $8 per day, $30 for the season.
+Passes are $10 per day.

 Things to Bring and Consider